 Every year around this time we are bombarded by songs, advertisements and shows that make us glaringly aware of the holiday season.
 We are being pulled in a million different directions to buy this, watch that and eat those (maybe too many of those).
 Let us add one more voice to the cacophony, but one that says “keep it green.”
 This holiday season, we can do more than just bring our reusable shopping bags to the store; we can celebrate the entire season with sustainability in mind.
 Here are some helpful ways to make this a green holiday.

 Eat Local.
 Try to find producers of pork, turkey, root veggies and the Christmas goose from your own community.
 Not only will you be staying closer to home, but if you buy from a local organic farm you will also get a product that is friendlier for the environment and is likely healthier for you!
-Check out Local Harvest to find locally produced foods in your area.
+Check out

 Buy Local.
 You can support your neighbors and reduce your dependence on unsustainable distribution systems when you buy local.